 Accounting and Disclosure

 Accounting rules have become increasingly complex.
 We help clients navigate through accounting choices made by management to provide insight into the quality of earnings and operating performance.
+We compare the quality and transparency of the financial and non-financial information provided to investors in public disclosures.

 The market often loses sight of fundamentals and gets caught up in the ‘story’.
 Our analytical techniques ensure that the ‘story’ is supported by the facts.
+We evaluate the key tenants supporting the sustainability of an organization's business success.

 Understanding how an executive team is compensated provides insight into a company’s business objectives and accounting choices.
+We consider each company's management compensation system, its decision-making process and sustainability to evaluate whether management's interests are aligned with those of shareholders.

 Balance Sheet Risks